pl3onasm/Programming-fundamentals/README.md

 ```

 <br/>

 ----------------------------------

 $\Large{\color{cadetblue}\text{Functions library}}$
 <br/>

-The folder [Functions](Functions) contains a small C utility library called `clib` comprising various helpers for arrays, strings, matrices, sorting, searching, etc..
+The folder [Functions](Functions) contains a small C utility library called `clib` comprising various helpers for arrays, strings, matrices, sorting, searching, etc. This library is intended to be used as a support library for the exercises in this repository.

-Keeping the shared helper code in a separate library makes the exercise solutions themselves shorter and easier to read.
-It also makes the repoeasy to extend: you can add your own helpers under `Functions/src` and declare them under `Functions/include/clib`, rebuild the static library, and all programs in the repo can immediately use the new functionality while the core stays compact and maintainable.
+This library is easy to extend: you can add your own helpers under `Functions/src` and declare them under `Functions/include/clib`, rebuild the static library, and all programs in the repo can immediately use the new functionality while the core stays compact and maintainable.

 The library is organized as: